Lewes, Delaware ‘Picnic in the Park’

 Last Sunday we headed out to get together with Val and Walt, parents of one of my youngest, Alex the Athletes’, former field hockey teammates from American University.
 We hadn’t seen each other for a while, and you know how that goes, I’m pretty sure we all do it, you know, say things like we really should get together, then time flies, as it always does, and next time you meet, same sentiment, same intent.
 This summer Val and I determined to just set a date, and with a beautiful, sunny, though hot day, a little before noon, we pulled into Lewes Delaware and the parking lot where it all began, at a well-respected local bistro, Striper Bites.

-Shortly after arriving at the Striper Bites tent I ran into Matt and after chatting some more, we snapped a shot together.
-Having spent every summer while growing up at the family shore house in the Lewes Rehoboth area instilled such happy memories to Matt that upon marrying his bride, who he met at the University of Delaware, shared that Lewes was the place he wanted to build a life upon.
+Shortly after arriving at the Striper Bites tent, I ran into Matt and after chatting some more, we snapped a shot together.
+Having spent every summer while growing up at the family shore house in the Lewes Rehoboth area instilled such happy memories in Matt that upon marrying his bride, who he met at the University of Delaware, shared that Lewes was the place he wanted to build a life upon.
 She agreed.
 They opened a restaurant.
 Now, three children and three restaurants later, the rest is happy history.
 And speaking of history, there is quite a long one among the employees, many of whom have been with the DiSabatino restaurants for over ten years, quite impressive for the restaurant industry.

 There was a lot of really good ‘picnic’ style food by the day’s restaurant vendors and I sampled as much as I could despite early on filling up on the Ceviche and Oysters.
-And besides, Val and Walt kept running into folks they knew and so in between many bites were busy catching up on each others lives, while in intermittent constant conversation meeting lots more friendly folks.
+And besides, Val and Walt kept running into folks they knew and so in between many bites were busy catching up on each other’s lives, while in intermittent constant conversation meeting lots more friendly folks.

 Both Nectar and Jerry’s Seafood restaurant offered Chicken Salad Sliders though with so much good food to be tasted, combined with all the socializing, I began losing track of the restaurants matched with the food.
 These too were the perfect picnic food and tied in well with the many classic and creative preparations featured.
 You simply could not eat it all.

 But then I just had to fit in one of these crab sliders, who could resist?
 Do you see all the crabmeat in that sandwich?
 This too either came from Jerry’s Seafood or Gilligan’s restaurant.
 Now I’ve eaten at Gilligan’s restaurant, at our last visit to Lewes Delaware seeing former neighbors and friends, Martha and Frank who now reside in the summer home of her childhood in Rehoboth.
 Those crab cakes were served lightly fried, the size of softballs.
 On that occasion, Martha had entered and won first place at the Historic Lewes Farmer’s Market, Great Tomato Recipe Contest, for her Heirloom Tomato and Cheese Pie recipe.
-The initial plan was to send a text to Martha at the end of our visit and see if we might stop by for a brief Hello, it’s tough being in the same area as someone special to you and not get together, but on this day, it was not to be, for the plan took on a whole new twist, a very ‘coincidental’ one.
+The initial plan was to send a text to Martha at the end of our visit and see if we might stop by for a brief Hello, it’s tough being in the same area as someone special to you and not getting together, but on this day, it was not to be, for the plan took on a whole new twist, a very ‘coincidental’ one.

 Such as meeting one very, very special, unexpected person along the way that very day.
 What ‘coincidence’ would provide that Val, one of my best Tailgate pals from the American University Field Hockey Team, who lived in Maryland at that time, and now lives in her shore home in Rehoboth Beach would be friends with Vince, whose mother was the next door neighbor of the home from where I was born, the home above the butcher and grocery store run by my grandmother from Ireland, and was lifetime friends with my father’s sisters, Mary and Kay.

-Dot, Vince’s mother and her husband Serge were huge family friends and socialized with my Aunt Kay and Uncle Vince, likely other family members as well.
-And Aunt Mary was godmother to both Vince, and his brother Gregory.
-Although I’m certain we have been at some common life occasions together, I cannot recall, nor can he.
+Dot, Vince’s mother, and her husband Serge were huge family friends and socialized with my Aunt Kay and Uncle Vince, likely other family members as well.
+And Aunt Mary was godmother to both Vince and his brother Gregory.
+Although I’m certain we have been on some common life occasions together, I cannot recall, nor can he.
 But I can recall years of Aunt Mary talking about Vince growing up, when he was in the service, seeing him on visits.
 The funny part is, Vince actually grew up in New Jersey, so I cannot help but wonder, same as he, what it was that inspired him to tell me he was originally from this very small section in Philadelphia?
 We think maybe Aunt Mary wanted us to say Hi!
 I’m so happy she did.
 The day was grand.

 And so, exhausted after a long, hot day making merry with friends at Lewes Picnic in the Park, though fearing the brutal summer Sunday traffic along that corridor from DC to Philadelphia it was time to leave.
 And sadly then I missed Martha.